TomerGeva/CommDspy/README.md

 * dc_gain - gain in [dB] for the DC frequencies
 * fs - Symbol frequency, 1/Ts
 * osr - Over Sampling Rate the input signal 'sig'

+### 2.14 ffe_dfe
+Function passes the input signal through the FFE and DFE.
+Function is inputted with:
+* input_signal - input signal to pass through the FFE-DFE
+* ffe_taps - Numpy array containing the FFE taps to be used.
+If None, without any FFE
+* dfe_taps - Numpy array containing the DFE taps to be used.
+If None, without and DFE taps
+* levels - Levels used in the transmission. if None assuming levels of [-3,-1,1,3]
+* osr - Over Sampling Rate w.r.t the signal.
+This is needed only for the DFE buffer calculations
+* phase - Indicates at which the signal will be sampled for the DFE.
+Assuming that the first input is at phase 0 and there are OSR phases in total

+Read the respective description for further information

 ## 3. Channel sub-package information
 ### 3.0.
 Various pulse generators